ku-sldg/copland-avm/README.md

 ## Build Instructions

-Make sure you have [Coq](https://coq.inria.fr/opam-using.html) and [ProofGeneral](https://proofgeneral.github.io/) installed on your system (Tested on Coq version 8.12.0), then type:
+To step through the proof scripts in `src/` interactively, make sure you have [Coq](https://coq.inria.fr/opam-using.html) and [ProofGeneral](https://proofgeneral.github.io/) installed on your system (Tested on Coq version 8.12.0), then type:

 `cd src ; make`

-You can now walk through the proof scripts in `src/` interactively.
-This will also re-generate the pretty-printed html in `src/html`.
+Then open the desired `.v` file to step through its definitions and proofs (`make` will also re-generate the pretty-printed html in `src/html`).

 ## Source File Descriptions